-Warren Caruso, one of NCAA DIII men’s basketball’s winningest coaches, the winningest coach in NAC history, and the second winningest coach in program history begins his 24th season at the helm of the Eagles basketball program and the 30th year on the staff in 2017-18.
+Hall of Fame (Husson) head coach, Warren Caruso, one of NCAA DIII men’s basketball’s winningest coaches, the winningest coach in NAC history, and the second winningest coach in program history begins his 25th season at the helm of the Eagles basketball program and the 31st year on the staff in 2018-19.

-Caruso enters the season with a 452-206 (.687) overall record and he has 268 wins since the Eagles joined the NAC - the most of any team in the league since the 2003-04 season, while developing a program worthy of the men’s basketball team’s rich history at Husson University, which headed into the 2017-18 campaign ranked third in the history of NCAA DIII Men’s Basketball with a .685 (1456-669-1) all-time record.
+Caruso enters the season with a 471-213 (.689) overall record and has had 287 wins since the Eagles joined the NAC - the most of any team in the league since the 2003-04 season, while developing a program worthy of the men’s basketball team’s rich history at Husson University, which headed into the 2018-19 campaign ranked third in the history of NCAA DIII Men’s Basketball with a .687 (1480-675-1) all-time record.

-The 12th head coach in the Eagles’ 92-year history, Caruso was appointed as the program’s leader prior to the 1994-95 campaign as the successor to the legendary Bruce MacGregor, who coached the Green and Gold for 25 seasons while accumulating an impressive 540-185 (.745) record with six conference titles, five NAIA District 5 Championships and seven NAIA National Championship Tournament appearances.
+The 12th head coach in the Eagles’ 93-year history, Caruso was appointed as the program’s leader prior to the 1994-95 campaign as the successor to the legendary Bruce MacGregor, who coached the Green and Gold for 26 seasons while accumulating an impressive 540-185 (.745) record with six conference titles, five NAIA District 5 Championships and seven NAIA National Championship Tournament appearances.

 Among Caruso’s top accomplishments are when his 1999-00 team knocked off the 2000 NAIA National Champion Embry-Riddle University, 82-73 inside Newman Gym on December 9, 1999 and his most memorable accomplishment came during the 1996-97 season when Husson upset NCAA Div.
 I University of Maine, 73-72 at Alfond Arena on December 3, 1996.
 Everyone who was at the game will remember Husson Sports Hall of Famer Chris Funk’s 3-pointer going through the net with seven seconds left to give the Eagles the win.

-He has also coached 14 All-Americans, five all-region, eight MMBCWA All-Rookie team, 30 MMBCWA All-State, 52 All-Conference, 22 Post Season All-Tournament team, 13 NAC All-Academic, three ECAC New England DIII All-Star Team, two Maine Senior All-Star Game, three NEBCA DIII Senior All-Star Game, and 20 NABC Honors Court selections, eight conference Players of the Year, one conference Rookie of the Year, two Defensive Players of the Year, one conference Scholar Athlete of the Year, one ECAC New England Player of the Year and six NAC Tournament Most Valuable Player honorees and 21 1,000 point scorers since taking over the helm of the Husson men’s basketball program.
+He has also coached 14 All-Americans, three NABC All-Northeast, four d3hoops.com All-Northeast, nine MMBCWA All-Rookie team, one MMBCWA All-State Defensive Team, 31 MMBCWA All-State, 54 All-Conference, 23 Post Season All-Tournament team, 15 NAC All-Academic, three ECAC All-Academic Honor Roll, three ECAC All-Academic President's Honor Roll, three ECAC New England DIII All-Star Team, two Maine Senior All-Star Game, three NEBCA DIII Senior All-Star Game, one NABC Senior All-Star Game, and 20 NABC Honors Court selections, nine conference Players of the Year, one conference Rookie of the Year, two Defensive Players of the Year, one conference Scholar Athlete of the Year, one ECAC New England Player of the Year, three MMBCWA Players of the Year, and six NAC Tournament Most Valuable Player honorees, and 21 1,000 point scorers and one 2,000 point scorer since taking over the helm of the Husson men’s basketball program.

-Caruso earned a Bachelor of Science in Public Accounting from Husson in 1989 and a Master of Science in Business in 2003.
+Caruso earned a Bachelor of Science in Public Accounting from Husson in 1989, a Master of Science in Business from Husson in 2003 and a Master of Science in Human Relations in from Husson in 2018.

 Caruso has been a member of the National Association of Basketball Coaches since 1990, and Coach Caruso has served on the NABC National Congress since 2006.
 In 2008 he served on the ECAC Selection Committee for the ECAC New England Basketball Championship.
 Caruso is the past president of the Maine Basketball Coaches and Writers Association, an organization that serves college basketball in Maine.
 In the past, he served on two national committees with the NAIA, Men’s Basketball Rating Committee and Men’s Basketball All-American Committee.
 Coach is also the Co-director of Northeast Basketball Schools and Director of Husson Hoops Clinics, summer camps for younger players.